RatulHasan/my-github/readme.txt

         return "My Github Showcase";
     });
     ``
 The plugin provides very basic styling.
-If anyone has some ideas for a better styling - pull requests welcome!
+If anyone has any ideas for a better styling - pull requests are welcome!
-The main development is all going on on [GitHub Repo](https://github.com/RatulHasan/my-github).
+The development repo is [GitHub Repo](https://github.com/RatulHasan/my-github).

 == Installation ==
 Installation is fairly straight forward.
 Install it from the WordPress plugin repository.